 shall, whether directly or indirectly, make a purchase on his own behalf of any stock placed in the licensee’s hands for sale by auction, unless the vendor has previously consented in writing to that purchase.

-Penalty: A fine of not more than $1 000, or imprisonment for a term of not more than one year, or both such fine and imprisonment.
+Penalty for this subsection: a fine of $50 000 or imprisonment for 12 months, or both.

 (6) Where any person is convicted of an offence against subsection (5) the court before which the conviction is obtained may, in addition to any other penalty, order the person convicted to account for and pay over to the vendor all profits resulting from the purchase.

 [Section 30 amended: No. 24 of 2007 s.
-77(2) and (3).]
+77(2) and (3); No. 25 of 2019 s.
+7.]

 31. Splitting of lots of livestock or farm produce